Destination: Croatia

 What time zone is Croatia in?

-Croatia has a single time zone, Central European Time (UTC+1).
-Daylight savings begin on the last Sunday of March and conclude on the last Sunday of October
+Croatia operates on Central European Time (UTC+1) and observes daylight saving time, which starts on the last Sunday of March and ends on the last Sunday of October.

 Is tipping customary in Croatia?